I Found Jesus. He Was Behind the Sofa the Whole Time.

 “Back in the day when there were pay phones, I would get rolls and rolls of quarters and go through the phone book—calling every person I thought might be my father,” says Debbie.
 “But I always got shot down.”

-What happened next was far from fun.
-Two of her brother’s friends molested her—a secret she kept for a very long time.
-Unfortunately, two years later, Debbi would be molested again by one of her mother’s boyfriends.
-This time, however, Debbie spoke up.
+Two years later, one of her mother’s boyfriends molested her again.
+This time, Debbie spoke up.
 At first, her mother wouldn’t believe her.
 But eventually she did, and the boyfriend was kicked to the country curb.

 Half and Half

-But the condemnation over her repeated failures to get sober, was nothing compared to the guilt she felt after the death of her mother.
-“Guilt, guilt, guilt …of not being the daughter I should have been,” laments Debbie.
-“That’s how I felt.
-But I take comfort in knowing that in the end, my mother had truly surrendered her life to the Lord.
-Before then, I guess I’d describe her as a “half and half” believer…half in, and half out.”
+The condemnation over her repeated failures to get sober was nothing compared to the guilt she felt after her mother’s death.
+“Guilt, guilt, guilt…it was constant guilt over not being the daughter I should have been,” laments Debbie.
+“But I take comfort in knowing that in the end, my mother had truly surrendered her life to the Lord.
+Before then, I’d describe her as a ‘half and half’ believer…half in, and half out.”

 “I’m Sorry.
 Please Write Back.”

 “All my life, I felt rejection—from both parents,” says Debbie.
 “And yet in my Bible study, they said God chose my parents.
-So I asked Him, “Lord, I didn’t do nothing wrong.
-So, why didn’t my dad want to see me”?
+So, I asked Him, ‘Lord, I didn’t do nothing wrong.
+So, why didn’t my dad want to see me?'”

 “Please tell her I’m okay.”

-In a “too coincidental not to be God” set of circumstances, a man named Gus from a local church had written a note of encouragement to a random prisoner.
-A few months later, he received a letter from a prisoner in an inmate firefighting training camp.
-“Thank you kindly for taking the time to write me,” he wrote.
-“I wonder how you got my name and address…are you from the faith-based recovery program my mom is in?
+In a “too coincidental not to be God” set of circumstances, a man named Gus from a local church had written a note of encouragement to a random inmate housed in the next county—only to receive a reply months later in which the inmate wrote, “Thank you kindly for taking the time to write me.
+Do you by chance know the faith-based recovery program my mom is in?
 Because I’ve been trying to find her, but I don’t know where she is.
-If my mom is there, please tell her I’m okay and I love and miss her from the deepest part of my soul.”
+If my mom is there, please tell her I’m okay and that I love and miss her from the deepest part of my soul.”

 The Baptism and the Box

 “My two grandsons looked at me and before you know it, I had grabbed both of their hands and we all went up—myself to be baptized and the two boys to ask Jesus into their heart,” recalls Debbie.
-“And suddenly I felt like an angel had just opened its wings and closed them all around us.
-The presence of God was so strong, And my grandsons had this beautiful grin on their faces.
+“And suddenly I felt like an angel had opened its wings and closed them all around us.
+The presence of God was so strong.
+And my grandsons had this beautiful grin on their faces.
 And of course I started bawling.”

 Today, Debbie is nine months sober and growing by leaps and bounds.
 She is walking through those parts of her painful past that have kept her stuck in a cycle of anger and unforgiveness.
 Some of that pain she had kept locked up for decades—encased in a dust-covered box underneath her bed.
 When asked what that box contained, she answers, “The rapist…to be specific, a piece of clothing I was wearing when I was raped.”

 Debbie would never open the box because she knew she’d have to forgive the boys who had raped her.
 And that she couldn’t do.
-“I had asked my therapist, ‘Why should I forgive somebody that hurt me and don’t deserve forgiveness?’” says Debbie.
+“I had asked my therapist, ‘Why should I forgive somebody that hurt me and doesn’t deserve forgiveness?'” says Debbie.

 The Robe

-Each evening, when Debbie dons that gift of a purple robe while standing underneath her favorite picture of a child reaching towards Jesus, she’s reminded of who she really is: the royal daughter of Ha’av Shadvak Besviva, or The God Who Sticks Around.
+Each evening, when Debbie dons that purple robe while standing underneath her favorite picture of a child reaching towards Jesus, she’s reminded of who she really is: the royal daughter of Ha’av Shadvak Besviva, or The God Who Sticks Around.
 She’s no longer rejected, cast off or abandoned.
 From God’s perspective, she never was.

 “I wish I could take it all back so you could have had a better life,” her mother would say.
-I can only say while on earth ‘I saw through a glass darkly and knew only in part.’
+“I can only say while on earth ‘I saw through a glass darkly and knew only in part.’
 But you, my precious daughter, have Jesus in your heart and He’s the Perfect Parent…He’s everything you need.
 So, go and be a child again—happy and free.
 I love you from the deepest part of my soul.”

 ###